RileyGabrielson/kixtart-lsp/README.md

+*This project is incomplete and doesn't work.
+I would describe it as a failure of motivation, as well unnecessary to begin with.
+May it stand as a reminder that not every idea is worth finishing.*

 # KiXtart Language Server

 A Language Server Protocol (LSP) implementation for the KiXtart scripting language, using clarity-pattern-parser for syntax analysis.